 There are also opportunities to participate in clinical and therapeutic trials in neuromuscular diseases.
 There is an extensive didactic program in place, which consists of programmed lectures, Neurology/Neuromuscular grand rounds, and EMG morning report, providing 4 to 6 hours of direct didactic instruction per week.

 Interested candidates should successfully finish a residency program in Neurology accredited by the Accreditation Council for Graduate Medical Education (ACGME) or Royal College of Physicians and Surgeons (Canada).
-If selected for fellowship training at Hospital for Special Surgery, fellows are required to obtain an appropriate clinical visa (if not a US citizen or green card holder) and a license to practice medicine in NY State.
-Fellows who are not eligible for a License because of their citizenship/experience status may work at HSS under a Limited Permit.
+If selected for fellowship training at HSS, fellows are required to obtain an appropriate clinical visa (if not a US citizen or green card holder) and a license to practice medicine in New York State.
+Fellows who are not eligible for a license because of their citizenship/experience status may work at HSS under a limited permit.

 Fellows who graduated from medical schools not accredited by the Liaison Committee on Medical Education are required to obtain certification from the Education Commission on Foreign Medical Graduates (ECFMG).

 For candidates interested in applying for the fellowship position, please send letter of intent, curriculum vitae, and three letters of recommendation (from teachers in medicine or physicians under whom you have worked) to: